MillmanY/MMBannerLayout/README.md

 MMBannerLayout is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

+(if you cant find pod command "pod repo update")
 ```ruby
 pod "MMBannerLayout"
 ```